-Graticule Brightness slider - Moving the Graticule Brightness slider adjusts the brightness of the graticule overlay, 0% providing no display and 100% being maximum brightness.

-x2 button - clicking this display zooms in to set the display at 200%, or 2x normal display.
-Pressing the x1 button sets the display back to normal.

-Custom button and field - The user may enter a custom enlargement value in the field, and press the Custom button to zoom in and see details up close.
+- Graticule Brightness slider Moving the Graticule Brightness slider adjusts the brightness of the graticule overlay, 0% providing no display and 100% being maximum brightness. - x1 button clicking this button sets the display to standard size - x2 button clicking this display zooms in to set the display at 200%, or 2x normal display.
+Pressing the x1 button sets the display back to normal. - Custom button and field The user may enter a custom enlargement value in the field, and press the Custom button to zoom in and see details up close.
 Pressing the x1 button sets the display back to normal.